Ringling College offers continuing studies

-SARASOTA — Continuing Studies at Ringling College offers studio and digital arts classes and workshops during its winter and spring semesters Jan.
-13 to May 1.
+SARASOTA - Continuing Studies at Ringling College offers studio and digital arts classes and workshops during its winter and spring semesters Jan.
+13-May 1.

 Registration opens Dec.
 3 for Gold Members and Dec.
 10 for the general public